Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 ## Part E. Costume the Device

-Only now worry about what the device looks like.
+Only now should you worry about what the device looks like.
 Costume your phone so it reads as the object from your masterwork — HAL's eye, a Simon shell, a paper-lantern Tinker Bell, an Ambient Orb, a lighthouse, a jack-o'-lantern, whatever you drew.
 Make **three** versions.